 I did lots of researched and tried Cover FX total cover cream foundation instead.
 It was good at the time - and I highly recommend this to everyone looking for extreme full coverage.
 I recommend this often to other shoppers in Sephora when they asks a salesperson for Dermablend to no avail.

-Update: I've found an even better foundation to cover my melasma and a #cleanbeauty melasma treatment!
+Update: I've found an even better foundation to cover my melasma and an awesome melasma treatment!

 What's Great about Cover FX Total Cover Cream Foundation: